 Learning to Engage the World

 The Center for Sustainability Education (CSE) Internship Program employs students to work on projects to advance sustainability at Dickinson.
 CSE hires up to twelve paid interns each semester (10 hours/week) and up to two in the summer (40 hours/week).
-We also periodically offer 6-8 hour/week research assistantships.
+We also periodically offer 3-5 hour/week unpaid apprenticeships.
 All of our paid internships provide students with a transcript notation of their experience.
 We also support independent research and project volunteers.

 Positions may vary, but we typically recruit for the following (among others):

 - Biking@Dickinson: Management of The Handlebar (our campus bicycle co-operative), coordination of biking listserve, Bike to Farm Potluck, Green Bike Program and bike storage.

-- Sustainability Analyst: Collects and analyzes data related to our climate action plan, greenhouse gas emissions and behavior-change initiatives and campaigns.
+- Sustainability Data Analyst: Collects and analyzes data related to our climate action plan, greenhouse gas emissions and behavior-change initiatives and campaigns.